 Why Green Connections?

-Energy Storage, Renewable Energy and Demand Response are emerging to become even more important and viable options for today’s consumers and businesses.
+Energy Storage and Renewable Energy are emerging to become even more important and viable options for today’s consumers and businesses.
 To accelerate our shift towards a greener world, a global connection between the pioneers of sustainability is needed.
 Through Green Connections, our ambition is to create a platform for inspiration and success stories between the Southern California region and the Nordics, working together to reduce the carbon footprint on the planet while additionally creating sustainable business opportunities and synergy effects.
 Green Connections invites visionaries, experts, motivators, practitioners, and decision makers from both regions to share and exchange knowledge, ideas, and technologies within smart water and renewable energy.
 Companies who are in expansion phase, and want to learn from others or perhaps are looking to establish in California or the Nordics, will also find great benefits in attending Green Connections 2018.

 Press release 2018 Speaker